dotnet/docs/docs/framework/performance/jit-tracing-etw-events.md

 ms.author: "mairaw"
 ---
 # JIT Tracing ETW Events
-<a name="top"></a> These events collect information relating to the success or failure of just-in-time (JIT) inlining and JIT tail calls.
+These events collect information relating to the success or failure of just-in-time (JIT) inlining and JIT tail calls.

  JIT tracing events consist of the following two categories: